AugustMiller/minecraft-server/Readme.md

 #### `BACKUPS_DIR`

-Created when the first backup is created, and culled when the `BACKUPS_KEEP` threshold is reached.
+Created along with the first backup, and truncated when the `BACKUPS_KEEP` threshold is reached.

 #### `BACKUPS_KEEP`